red-gate/ks/ks5/ks5.md

 # Kubernetes series part 5

-The objective here is to ...
+The objective here is to create a test environment - that is build the frontend and serve it in our python server as static resources.

+To do this we will create a separate deployment and we will enhance our python server to take the environment into account.

 1. navigate to ks5